-Year 1 Year Ended
+Year Ended

-Decem ber 31,
+Decem ıber 31,

 2018 2019

 Expected life of options (years) 10 10

 Expected volatility 64.2%-66.4% 66.4%-80.3%

 Risk-free interest rate 2.48%-2.87% 1.98%-2.69%

 Dividend yield 0% 0%

 Weighted average share price \$0.609-\$0.615 \$0.590-\$0.615

 We measure stock options and other stock-based awards granted to employees and directors based on the fair value on the date of grant and recognize the corresponding compensation expense of those awards, net of estimated forfeitures, over the requisite service period, which is generally the vesting period of the respective award.
-Generally, we issue stock options and restricted stock awards with only service-based vesting conditions and record the expense for these awards using the straight-line method.
+Generally, we issue stock options that include performance vesting conditions and are subject to forfeiture if the participants cannot meet certain performance targets set by our board of directors.